RamseyX/RamseyX-client/README.md

 *Tired of building this yourself?
 Download the pre-build binary (and maybe wine it)!*

+**WINDOWS USERS**: Change the `RamseyX.pro` file according to your actual boost and curl path.
+Or use Qt IDEs.

 COPYING
 ----
 Copyright (C) 2013-2014 Zizheng Tai <zizheng.tai@gmail.com>, et al.